How to Install Docker on Ubuntu 22.04 or 20.04

 Conclusion

 It’s important to remember that Docker is a powerful tool that requires careful configuration and management practices to ensure optimal performance and security.
-With this in mind, it’s recommended that you continue to explore the many features and capabilities of Docker and stay up-to-date with best practices for managing containers on Ubuntu.
-By doing so, you can take full advantage of Docker’s many benefits and simplify your application deployment process.
+With this in mind, it’s recommended that you continue to explore Docker’s many features and capabilities and stay up-to-date with best practices for managing containers on Ubuntu.
+Doing so lets you take full advantage of Docker’s many benefits and simplify your application deployment process.